querkmachine/kickstart/README.md

 ## Version history

+### 7.1.0

+A bit of a maintenace update, some minor new features, those kinds of things.

+* Updated nearly all of the npm packages to patch some security issues.
+  * Swapped out `babel-core` and `babel-preset-env` packages for `@babel/core` and `@babel/preset-env` respectively, as required by the newest version of `gulp-babel`, and updated the gulpfile respectively.

 ### 7.0.0

 Mostly tooling improvements in this update.
 A lot of stuff has been changed, but it shouldn't break anything existent... hopefully.
 (You'll probably be fine.)